Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Ian Happ At The Plate

-- He ranks 107th in batting average, 27th in on base percentage, and 96th in slugging among qualifying hitters in baseball.
+- Among the qualified hitters in MLB play, he ranks 109th in batting average, 27th in on-base percentage, and 100th in slugging.

-- Happ has driven in a run in 43 games this year (30.9%), including 20 games with more than one RBI (14.4%).
-He has also driven home three or more of his team's runs in six contests.
+- Happ has had an RBI in 43 games this season (30.7%), including 20 multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.